At a glance

 Some states offer vocational education for all four years of high school.
 Others have two-year programs that begin junior year.

 The school may raise the topic of vocational education if it seems like college might not be an option for your child.
 But if you think it might be a good path to explore regardless, you can bring it up yourself.

 There are a few reasons you might want to consider vocational education for your child.
-One is if she has a strong interest in an area of study that’s offered.
-Another is if she’s highly motivated by hands-on learning that relates to the “real world.”
+One is if your child has a strong interest in an area of study that’s offered.
+Another is if your child is highly motivated by hands-on learning that relates to the “real world.”

-Still, it’s important to ask what happens if it turns out she doesn’t have the skills or the interest in that field.
+Still, it’s important to ask what happens if it turns out your child doesn’t have the skills or the interest in that field.